Apollon Limassol FC: 2012–13: Cypriot Cup winners

-2013–14: Gold history and big dreams
+2013–14: gold history and big dreams

 Apollon Limassol skipper Giorgos Merkis implored his team-mates not to rest on their laurels after securing a famous 2–0 victory against OGC Nice in the first leg of their 2013–14 UEFA Europa League play-off.

 Christakis Christoforou's men were billed as overwhelming underdogs going into the tie, but a second-half double from Argentinian forward Gaston Sangoy has put them in a commanding position ahead of the 29 August decider at Stade Municipal du Ray.
 The next week Apollon travelled to Nice and the dream came true.
 Apollon lost 1–0 from OGC-Nice but qualified at the group stage of Europa League for the first time in the team's history.
 In the group stage Apollon will play with: Lazio, Trabzonspor and Legia Warsaw.
 At the debut match at GSP stadium in Nicosia in the group stage of Europa League Apollon Limassol defeated by Trabzonspor 1–2 and the scorer was the team's star Gaston Sangoy.
 On 26 September Apollon became the first Cypriot side to win a game in Poland on matchday two, ending a seven-game losing streak away from home in Europe to beat Legia Warsaw 1–0.
 Scorer against Polish side was again Gaston Sangoy.
 It is the first away victory for a Cypriot side in a UEFA club competition group stage in their last 16 attempts.
 In the third match on 24 October, Apollon claimed a 0–0 draw against Serie A side Lazio in Nicosia to keep alive their chances of qualifying from UEFA Europa League Group J.

-2014–15 Europa league Gold dreams
+2014–15: Europa league gold dreams

 After finishing 3rd in the 2013–14 Cypriot First Division, Apollon entered the 2014–15 UEFA Europa League play-off round, where they faced Russian Premier League club Lokomotiv Moscow.
 The first leg was held in Cyprus and ended with a 1–1 draw.
 The second leg, held in Moscow, ended with a 4–1 win to the guests and brought Apollon to the group stage of the competition.
-Apollon became the first team in Cyprus to qualify for a European competition by winning in an away game in the play-off round for two consecutive years as well as joining UEFA Europa League for two years in a row.
+Apollon became the first team in Cyprus to qualify for a European competition by winning in an away game in the play-off round for two consecutive years as well as joining UEFA Europa League for two consecutive seasons.

 Apollon, having three points, were out of the competition after losing to FC Zürich in a replay match.